anandr16910/Signal-Coverage-Maps-Using-Interpolation-techniques-and-ML/ML_in_RSRP_prediction.md

 From above table, it is evident that Optimizable GPR performs better than random forest(TreeBagger Model and Ensemble model).

 Geoplots for optimized GPR where Basis function is set to constant or linear and Kernel function as ard squared exponential to yield optimum RMSE.
+RSRP difference(Predicted, true RSRP) from given dataset is obtained and plotted.
+These plots represent RSRP deviations from true RSRP.
+Yellow ones correspond to minimum error in RSRP and few blue one's correspond to maximum error in RSRP.

 <img src="ML_models/GPR.jpg" width="600">